Polynomial Hessians with small rank: Abstract

 \section{Abstract}

-In this paper, which is work in progress, the results in [Singular Hessians, J. Algebra 282 (2004), no.\@ 1, 195--204], for polynomial Hessians with determinant zero in small dimensions $r+1$, are generalized to similar results in arbitrary dimension, for polynomial Hessians with rank r.
+In this paper, the results in [Singular Hessians, J. Algebra 282 (2004), no.\@ 1, 195--204], for polynomial Hessians with determinant zero in small dimensions $r+1$, are generalized to similar results in arbitrary dimension, for polynomial Hessians with rank $r$.
 All of this is over a field $K$ of characteristic zero.
 The results in [Singular Hessians, J. Algebra 282 (2004), no.\@ 1, 195--204] are also reproved in a different perspective.

 One of these results is the classification by Gordan and Noether of homogeneous polynomials in $5$ variables, for which the Hessians determinant is zero.
 This result is generalized to homogeneous polynomials in general, for which the Hessian rank is 4.
 Up to a linear transformation, such a polynomial is either contained in $K[x_1,x_2,x_3,x_4]$, or contained in